 One of the director of photography's primary responsibilities is to always stay up to date on all the tools of the trade, as well as be knowledgeable about all the well-established techniques of the past.
 To go deeper on the job check out our cinematography masterclass post.
 And before you go any further, it's never a bad time to brush up on cinematography basics.

 There are a lot of people on set with important roles in the process, of course.

 You've got your art directors and production designers, and new worlds are created.
 You've got your editors, who lovingly craft the footage into the final piece of art.
 You've got your makeup artists and VFX artists and loads of other craftspeople who ultimately shape the film in some unique way.

 But we return today to the cinematographer, the person behind the lens.
-What exactly does a cinematographer do, and what does it mean to be a cinematographer?
+What exactly does a director of photography do, and what does it mean?
 The following short video from the EFTI School of Cinematography in Spain has the answer.